 The aim for all babies and very young children who cannot live with their birth family or under kinship arrangements within their extended family should be adoption.
 For older children there is no automatic cut off point beyond which adoption will not be considered.
 However other factors may indicate that an alternative form of permanence may be more suitable.
 These include:

 - How long the child has lived with, and their attachment to, their birth family (including less positive forms of attachment).
 Adoption has the status of confirming belonging for life and some older children may not be able to accept a sense of belonging to another family to the exclusions of their birth family.
-Special Guardianship Orders or Residence Orders might be suitable alternatives;
+Special Guardianship Orders or Child Arrangements Orders might be suitable alternatives;

 - The child's own wishes and feelings;